-This Committee meets on a monthly basis and is chaired by the Group's Executive President and General Director.
+This Committee meets on a monthly basis and is chaired by the Bank's Executive President and General Director.
 Committee members include senior bank executives from areas such as: Retail, Corporate, Business and Commercial and support areas such as: Treasury, Finance, Risks, Treasury Operations, Balance Sheet Management and Planning.
 Similar structures are maintained at other affiliates.

-The ALC is the prime vehicle for attaining the objectives of an adequate management of assets and liabilities.
-Its principal purposes concerning risks are as follows:
+The ALCO is the prime vehicle for attaining the objectives of an adequate management of assets and liabilities.
+Its principal purposes concerning risks are on the following page.